Lynx - Fast Ferry

-The Lynx operates on the Wellington-Picton crossing for the New Zealand operator, Tram Rail.
-It is aimed principally at the fast ferry/freight market.
-The vessel is certified by DNV to 1A1 HSLC R1 Car Ferry 'B' EO standard.
+The Lynx operated on the Wellington-Picton crossing for the New Zealand operator, Tram Rail.
+It was aimed principally at the fast ferry/freight market.
+The vessel is certified by DNV to 1A1 HSLC R1 Car Ferry ‘B’ EO standard.

-The Lynx has an overall length of 97.22m, making it the largest aluminium-hulled vessel to be built in Australia.
-This is the first of the Evolution 10B series, 2m longer than the Evolution 10 with a waterline length of 92m.
+The Lynx has an overall length of 97.22m, making it the largest aluminium-hulled vessel built in Australia.
+It is the first of the Evolution 10B series, 2m longer than the Evolution 10 with a waterline length of 92m.
 It has an overall beam of 26.2m, a moulded depth of 7.8m and a hull draught of 3.4m.
 Its deadweight is 750t.

 The Lynx features the new retractable T-Foil located at the aft end of the centre bow to increase speed.
 Together with the increased hull length, midship design and clearances, this is said to reduce incidences of motion sickness by up to 40% in higher sea states.
 Developed jointly by Incat and Maritime Dynamics, the new foil retracts out of the water and behind the centre bow when not in use.